 Equal pay for men and women has also become a hotly discussed topic around the globe.
 In the area of pay disparity, gender creates the widest gaps of any protected characteristic.

 Other countries also continue to confront pay disparity issues.
 Although foundational treaties in the EU guarantee equal pay for work of equal value for all citizens, the gap between men and women’s hourly gross earnings throughout the entire EU remains at approximately 16 per cent, and several Member States have adopted remedial measures in recent years.
 The French parliament introduced legislation in 2006 that required firms to develop a framework to eliminate pay disparity by 2010, and in the United Kingdom, the Equality Act 2010 obligates a corporation with over 250 employees to disclose pay information with the intent to expose gender discrepancies.
 In 2014, the European Commission published a recommendation focusing on pay transparency that proposed measures for Member States to facilitate wage transparency in companies, such as improving the conditions for employees to obtain information on pay or establishing pay reporting and gender-neutral job classification systems from companies, among others.
-In 2016, Germany, led by Chancellor Angela Merkel’s coalition committee, agreed to new legislation to narrow the gender pay gap by granting employees in companies with more than 200 workers access to information about how their wages compare to their colleagues’.
+In 2017, Germany’s Pay Transparency Act came into effect, which grants employees in companies with more than 200 workers access to information about how their wages compare to their colleagues’ and provides for mandatory pay equity reporting for companies who employ 500 or more employees.
 The issue of pay equity has garnered attention outside the EU as well.
 In the Philippines, for example, the Senate approved a bill in 2012 that would protect women from discriminatory compensation policies in all areas, including wages, salary and employment benefits.

 iv Sexual and moral harassment policies